-Overall, energy prices tend to reflect the 1 fuel that's most crucial to supply - the key to grid stability.
-Rather like how income tax rate reflects highest marginal rate paid on the last dollar earned.
-Here, natural gas was/is still key, so as its price spiked up - energy costs did too overall.
-Even US electricity still made from coal rose +22% in sympathy in 2021.
-More energy crises will doubtless recur.
-Even so if renewables (a minority of power supplied) rise in costs a bit - or hold steady, or likely decline, as we'll see pages ahead.
-In sum, fossil prices rose hard 2021/1H 2022 - after long deep lows and predictably so in today's energy story.
+How could clean energy prices have stayed cheap-ish - as broad energy prices overall spiked??!
+Overall, energy prices tend to reflect the 1 fuel most crucial - the most key to grid stability.
+Rather like how income tax rate reflects highest marginal rate paid on highest dollar earned.
+Natural gas was still key and so as its price spiked - energy costs did too.
+Even US electricity from coal, rose +22% in sympathy 2021.
+Such energy cost spikes will no doubt recur ahead.
+Even if renewables (a minority of power supplied) rise in cost a bit - hold steady, or decline - as we'll see ahead.
+In sum, fossil prices rose hard 2021 and 2022 - but only after very long, very deep lows there.
+Rather predictably, given their longstanding boom/bust cycles.

-Note that Past is Prologue: such spike was only after fossils had plunged 2020.
-Only after US coal production had hit 50-year lows, with 151 mines closed or idled.
-Only after oil hit historic lows 2020 on Demand Collapse.
-Oil industry needs oil at least in \$60s, so oil down near 'just' \$50 in 2020 had punished shale producers, \$40 oil is misery ahead for producers, countries.
+Past is Prologue: spikes up were only after fossils had plunged in 2020.
+Only after US coal production had hit 50-year lows, 151 mines closed or idled.
+Only after oil had hit historic lows in 2020 on Demand Collapse.
+Oil industry needs oil at least \$60s, so oil down at 'just' \$50 2020 had punished shale producers, \$40 oil was misery for producers.
 Equities are inherently forward-looking, so oil in 2020 hadn't been attractive for investment.
-Only after first its big supply cuts by shuts downs + then a renewed demand discussed ahead - did oil rise to \$110/barrel on supply curtailments.
-And if Russia occupies Ukraine for a time, it might be no surprise to see say, a Nord I or Druzhba pipeline sabotaged, like a Verhunka explosion near Luhansk.
-At any rate spiking oil/gas prices seen 2022 and after, may once again make renewable alternatives relatively more attractive ahead.
+Only after big supply cuts, shuts downs + then renewed demand discussed ahead - did oil rise to \$110/barrel on supply curtailments.
+At any rate after that bust, oil & gas prices spiked 2021/2022 etc. That too may again make renewable alternatives relatively more attractive ahead.

-A key point to be repeated, is that Costs for solar/wind electricity by contrast can go & stay very low at times, naturally.
+A key point to be repeated, is that Costs for wind & solar electricity by contrast, can go & stay very low at times, naturally.
 This is a characteristic, indeed a key trait of renewables.
 Oil by contrast, faces make or break price floors beneath which its industry suffers.
-Oil busts mean lost capacity, jobs, non-producing wells shut in like in 2020 when oil had no floor.
-What changed dramatically, after demand destruction - was demand rebirth.
-It's aptly said 'the cure for cheap oil, is cheap oil' - and thus lo and behold, fossil prices jumped 2021 & 2022.
+Oil busts mean lost capacity, jobs, non-producing wells shut in like 2020, when oil had no floor.
+What had changed dramatically 2021 after demand destruction - was demand rebirth.
+It's aptly said 'the cure for cheap oil, is cheap oil' - lo and behold, fossil prices jumped 2021 & 2022.

 Said another way were a prior 100m+ barrels/day of oil still supplied early in 2020, that could have prolonged collapse.
-As for coal, it's no longer tracked by an ETF, no new coal power plants built in US.
-Yet demand for coal/so prices jumped by +25% in 2021 partly on overseas demand and on a gas crunch price spike 2022.
-US coal economics are dismal, so miners look where it's being burned, and Asia (even Europe) had huge appetite 2022.
-And so today, the fact that America's own domestic coal supply had once been the last century's cheapest, dirtiest and most stable source of electricity, suddenly is no longer much in its favor.
+For coal, it's no longer tracked by an ETF, no new coal power plants built in US.
+Yet demand for coal/so prices too jumped by +25% in 2021 partly on overseas demand and on a gas crunch price spike.
+US domestic coal economics are dismal, so miners look where it's being burned, and Asia (even Europe) had a huge appetite 2022.
+So today, the fact that America's own domestic coal supply had once been the last century's cheapest, dirtiest and most stable source of electricity, suddenly is no longer much in its favor.